cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 ### Step 8: Running R code in a Jupyter notebook

 #### Install the R Kernel:
-- Inside your Conda environment with r-base installed, install the IRkernel package by running `conda install -c r r-irkernel`.
+- Inside your Conda environment with r-base installed, install the IRkernel package by running `conda install -c r r-irkernel -y`.
 - This will allow Jupyter to run R code in addition to Python.

 #### Install Jupyter: